GeorginaCarlisle/inspiring-young-writers/README.md

 [ChatGPT](https://chat.openai.com/) - Code for validation against swear words copied and adapted slightly from an example given by Chatgpt.

+[Password Reset and Password Change (Django) by CodingWithMitch](https://www.youtube.com/watch?v=W5PyXUTjwS4) - One of the Youtube tutorials followed in order to create password reset functionality.

+[Password Reset Email | Django (3.0) Crash Course Tutorials (pt 20) by Dennis Ivy](https://www.youtube.com/watch?v=sFPcd6myZrY) - One of the Youtube tutorials followed in order to create password reset functionality.

 ### Images

 [boys-using-silver-macbook](https://www.pexels.com/photo/boy-using-silver-macbook-indoors-3401403/) by Agung Pandit Wiguna - Used to create Hero Image.